-Conversations About Philosophy, Volume 2 is now available in electronic format and paperback format on all major booksellers, including:
+Conversations About Philosophy, Volume 2 is now available in hardcover, paperback and electronic format on all major booksellers, including:

 Also available via your library through JSTOR, ProQuest Ebook Central, and EBSCO’s GOBI.